ybgskr12/Reforestation/README.md

-## A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+## What did the 0 say to the 8?
+Nice belt.